SixArm/git-tools/README.md

 Most frequent commands:

-  * <code>git-branch-current: print the current git branch, suitable for using in other scripts.
+  * <code>git-branch-current</code>: print the current git branch, suitable for using in other scripts.
   * <code>git-keep-empty-directories</code>: touch a .gitkeep file in each empty directory.
   * <code>git-meld</code>: use meld to compare git diffs.